Got Questions? Get Answers.

-Co-ops and municipalities that use Ameren Illinois as their utility delivery service include a rider EDR (Energy Efficiency and Demand-Response Cost Recovery) charge on the customer’s Ameren Illinois bill.
-The Rider EDR is a small percentage of your payment that is consolidated into a pool of money that funds the Ameren Illinois Energy Efficiency Program.
+Co-ops and municipalities that use Ameren Illinois as their utility delivery service include a small surcharge on the customer’s Ameren Illinois bill.
+The surcharge is a small percentage of your payment that is consolidated into a pool of money that funds the Ameren Illinois Energy Efficiency Program.
 Customers who contribute to the pool are eligible to take advantage of the funds available through Ameren Illinois.
-Co-ops and municipalities that provide their own delivery service do not include the Rider EDR charge, so are not eligible to use Ameren Illinois' energy efficiency program funds.
+Co-ops and municipalities that provide their own delivery service do not include the surcharge, so are not eligible to use Ameren Illinois' energy efficiency program funds.
 Please check with your energy provider to determine if they offer any incentive programs for energy-efficient upgrades.

 I pay my gas utility bill to Ameren Illinois, am I eligible for electric incentive funds?

 If you are a gas-only customer of Ameren Illinois, you are only eligible for the gas programs.
 Likewise, if you are an electric-only customer, you are eligible for the electric programs.

 View specific information about project eligibility requirements